jzheng07/flask/README.md

 #5 select New Project to create new flask project

-#6 create a file called hello.py with the code in app.py
+#6 create a file called hello.py with the content in attached file

 #7 on command line run the fllowing code